cramonell/beo/Readme.md

    - Install requirements : [ifcopenshell](https://ifcopenshell.org/), [rdflib](https://rdflib.readthedocs.io/en/stable/index.html)

 2. **Usage**:
    - For both converters jus  run the script  either from the command line or from your prefered code editor.
-Each converter uses a config.json file (explained below) and the ontology-config json file,
+Each converter use a config.json file (explained below).
+   - The ontology-config.json file contains the mapping between the IFC entities and the BEO entities and it is the base for both converters.

 3. **Configuration BEO generator ([beo-gen](https://github.com/cramonell/beo/tree/main/beo-gen))**:
    - *output-path*: path were the output file will be saved